 Darwin's thesis has an enormously large informative value.
 It is valid for the humblest insect and for the largest mammals.
 We know now that evolutionary change is not fully linear; it is affected by random mutations and environmental uncertainties.
-One such factor was the impact of a meteor 65 million years ago that presumably extinguished the powerful dinosaurs, a breed of lizards.
+One such factor was the impact of a meteor 65 million years ago that preate or delayed success, but the longer the delay, the less effort the restoration receives (1: 203).

+sumably extinguished the powerful dinosaurs, a breed of lizards.
 Their extinction made the planet safer for mammals to survive.
 For the evolution of the only mammal with a fully developed language brain, homo sapiens, there is no better alternative explanation than that of Darwin.